CiscoUKIDCDev/HP3ParPlugin/README.md

 # HP 3PAR UCS Director Plugin
-This intends to be a comprehensive UCS Director plugin for HP 3PAR storage blades.
+This intends to be a comprehensive UCS Director plugin for HP 3PAR storage systems.

 It is currently in early alpha, it is unsupported and used at your own risk.
 If you'd like to give it a go, you can find the [latest releases here](https://github.com/CiscoUKIDCDev/HP3ParPlugin/releases).